 Are you a homeowner wondering, “Is my tree dead or dormant?”
-This is a vital question, as you should remove a dead tree from your property to protect soil conditions and avoid having that tree outright fall and risk property damage.
-However, a dormant tree can often be nursed back to health, making it vibrant and green once again!
+This is a vital question, as you should remove a dead tree from your property to protect soil conditions and avoid having that outright tree fall and risk property damage.
+However, a dormant tree can often be returned to health, making it vibrant and green once again!

-The best way of answering the question, “Is my tree dead or dormant?” is to review some vital information about tree health including when it goes dormant and if a dead tree can be revived.
-You might also note some signs that a tree is beyond saving and when it might be time to call a tree removal service near you.
-This information ensures you know when to cut down a dead tree while also preserving a dormant or otherwise salvageable growth.
+The best way to answer the question, “Is my tree dead or dormant?” is to review vital information about tree health, including when it goes dormant and if a dead tree can be revived.
+You might also note signs that a tree is beyond saving and when it might be time to call a tree removal service near you.
+This information ensures you know when to cut down a dead tree while preserving a dormant or otherwise salvageable growth.

 One of the best ways to tell if a tree is dormant is with the “snap-scratch” test.
 Find a pencil-sized twig at the end of a branch and push it back firmly at its base.
 If the twig snaps in two and looks and feels dry outside and inside, it’s most likely dead.

-If you push back the twig and it feels somewhat pliable and rubbery, this indicates that the tree may simply be dormant.
+If you push back the twig and it feels somewhat pliable and rubbery, the tree may simply be dormant.
 You can also scratch the twig with a fingernail or small knife; if it’s green and soft under the bark, the tree is probably only dormant and not dead.
-If the twig starts to crumble and reveals brown wood under the bark, it is probably dead.
+However, if the twig starts to crumble and reveals brown wood under the bark, it is probably over.

-One vital note; the twig test isn’t always accurate for the entire tree!
-A branch or section of the tree might die due to infestation, disease, lightning strike, and other damage while the tree itself is still salvageable.
+One important note; the twig test isn’t always accurate for the entire tree!
+A branch or section of the tree might die due to infestation, disease, lightning strikes, and other damage while the tree itself is still salvageable.
 Pruning those dead branches away can help the tree return to health and make room for new, healthy branches.

 One common sign of a dead tree is that it has no leaves!
-Lush, healthy leaves are a sign of tree health; if a tree loses all its leaves or just leaves along one side, this typically indicates that the tree is dead, or is in the process of dying.
+Conversely, lush, healthy leaves are a sign of tree health; if a tree loses all its leaves or leaves along one side, this typically indicates that the tree is dead or is in the process of dying.

-If you notice that your tree has lost all or most of its leaves and especially if you notice the tree losing its bark as well, it’s vital you call an arborist or tree service near you as soon as possible.
-In some cases the tree is salvageable; insect repellants, better soil hydration, pruning, and removing pollution sources might allow the tree to thrive again.
+If you notice that your tree has lost all or most of its leaves, and especially if you see the tree losing its bark, it’s vital you call an arborist or tree service near you as soon as possible.
+In some cases, the tree is salvageable; insect repellants, better soil hydration, pruning, and removing pollution sources might allow the tree to thrive again.
 However, if the tree is dead and beyond saving, you’ll want to schedule tree removal as quickly as possible.

-As with other plants, trees thrive in different weather conditions and temperature variations.
-As an example, you rarely see palm trees thrive in very cold environments, while they grow quite well in the tropics!
-Knowing that various tree species thrive or go dormant in different weather conditions can help you better understand why trees go dormant at various temperatures.
+Trees thrive in different weather conditions and temperature variations as with other plants.
+For example, you rarely see palm trees thrive in icy environments while growing quite well in the tropics!
+Knowing that various tree species thrive or go dormant in different weather conditions can help you better understand why trees go dormant at multiple temperatures.

 Note, too, that the seeds of trees are different than the tree itself.
 Some seeds need a cold period for the seed to germinate and its outer layer to crack, so the seed can drop; others need intense heat for an outer cone around the seed to crack.
 If you’re worried about your tree becoming dormant or wonder why it’s not dropping seeds, call an arborist to have soil and weather conditions checked and note if that tree is still healthy or needs treatment and pruning.